cherry-embedded/CherryUSB/README.md

     <a href="./README.md">English</a>
 </p>

-CherryUSB is a tiny, beautiful and portable USB host and device stack for embedded system with USB IP.
+CherryUSB is a tiny and beautiful, high performance and portable USB host and device stack for embedded system with USB IP.

 ![CherryUSB](CherryUSB.svg)